Some of you may remember I wrote a post before Christmas asking for people to vote for me in the UK Blog Awards.

 So imagine my stunned delight when you voted, and enough of you voted to make sure I got through to the final six – and the chance to be judged by a team of professionals and maybe even win the coveted first prize!

 I’ve been in Uganda for the last four months (if you missed that, you can find out what I’ve been up to on my Uganda Diaries page).
 But I was so excited to be a finalist I even changed my flight and came back a couple of days early.
-I wasn’t due to get home until the night of the 20th, but NO WAY was I missing my first every fancy awards ceremony!
-So I changed my ticket to the 18th, to allow me time to get home, unpack, and get my hair and nails done before the big event!
+NO WAY was I missing my first ever fancy awards ceremony!
+So I changed my ticket to the day before, to allow me time to get home, unpack, and get my hair and nails done before the big event!

 Four months in Africa has unfortunately added a little extra to my waistline, and I wasn’t sure I’d get into any of my dresses back home.
 So on my last weekend in Kampala I went out and bought this fabulous long dress with a gorgeous traditional Ugandan Kitenge wax print fabric skirt.
 Perfect for someone who’s just come back from Uganda, and ideal because with its elasticated waist it meant I could celebrate to my heart’s content without it getting too tight!